-Applicants must be responsible for entering the SAT tests and obtaining and completing the numerous application forms.
+Applicants are responsible for entering the SAT/ACT\ tests and obtaining and completing the numerous application forms.
+Most institutions require SAT or ACT scores achieved prior to entry.
+Tuition for these tests can be arranged.
 Forms can be downloaded or obtained from the individual university websites.
 The Fulbright Commission in London is the official source of information on applying to American universities: www.fulbright.co.uk